treyamrich/game-automation-framework/README.md

 **CANCEL_SELL_BOUNDS_DISPLAY_MON_1**: The coordinates of the "cancel" button when no items are available to sell
 ## Disclaimer
 This script is intended for educational and research purposes only.
 Using this script to cheat or violate the terms of service of Summoners War is strictly prohibited and can result in the suspension or termination of your account.
 Use at your own risk.

+## Arena Script
+The Python script swarenamacros.py is designed to automate the arena rivals process

+**DEPENDENCIES:**
+Searches for buttons via pyautogui's image detection and is subject to change given art and model changes via COM2US updates.
+Automates scrolling, and needs a functioning tricaru team in the first arena monster team in order to function.
+You can use this script as a starting point to automate other tasks in the game or modify it to suit your specific needs.
+However, keep in mind that automating games is against the terms of service of most games and could lead to your account being banned.
+So, use this script at your own risk.

+TODO: for the current arena script, changes needed to be made in order to add an if else detection for the tricaru team in orer to save time.